-Looking at it from another angle, a website is a primary touchpoint between business and customer, as well as the most visited source of authoritative information about an organization.
+Looking at it from another angle, a website is a primary touchpoint between business and customer, and the most visited source of information about an organization.
 A CMS helps keep it up-to-date and offers interactive functionalities to engage visitors with content.
 It can also become a repository of preferences, opening ways for content personalization.
 Therefore, a CMS may have a powerful impact on lead nurturing and conversion.

 Overhead reduction and visitor’s experience are paramount, but so is security.
 Prevention of malicious attacks in each organization is a result of a carefully thought-through strategy.
 A safe CMS is an integral part of it.